Primo Water (PRMW) vs. Its Rivals Head to Head Comparison

-Primo Water (NYSE:PRMW – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it compare to its competitors?
-We will compare Primo Water to similar businesses based on the strength of its earnings, risk, institutional ownership, analyst recommendations, profitability, dividends and valuation.
+Primo Water (NYSE:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its peers?
+We will compare Primo Water to related companies based on the strength of its dividends, valuation, analyst recommendations, earnings, institutional ownership, risk and profitability.

-This table compares Primo Water and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings and price targets for Primo Water and its competitors, as provided by MarketBeat.
+This is a summary of current recommendations for Primo Water and its peers, as provided by MarketBeat.

 |Sell Ratings